-Networking can help you in future job searches and can help you whenever you need peer advice on whatever project you may be given.
-The club does quite a lot of service in the region including being part of the Adopt-a-Trail and Campsite Program for the Great Smoky Mountains National Park.
+Networking can help you in future job searches whenever you need peer advice on whatever project you may be given.
+The club participates in service projects throughout the region including being part of the Adopt-a-Trail and Campsite Program for the Great Smoky Mountains National Park.

 - Club BBQs